sandip2224/RESTful-Ecommmerce-API/README.md

 - [ ] Delivery guy assignment on paid orders with email confirmation
 - [ ] 1 coupon generation on each order above Rs.599 for future orders (approx $8)
 - [ ] Feedback route (on a scale of 1 to 5 stars) + feedbacks can be accessed on a public endpoint
-- [ ] Add testing components using Jest and Supertest to replace Postman
+- [x] Add testing components using Jest and Supertest to replace Postman (On current endpoints)

 ## 🎴 License